MatanShemesh10/Truth_Keeper/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the Ruppin Academic Center and MIT License.

 ---